adopted-ember-addons/ember-cli-flash/UPGRADING.md

 import './helpers/flash-message';
 ```

-Remove this import and replace it with the `disableTimers` helper function.
+Remove this import and replace it with the `disableTimeout` helper function.
 This helper function _should also be invoked_ within the same file.

 ```diff
 // tests/test-helper.js